TimMangan/App-Info/docs/Windows/Blender/Packaging-MSIX.md

-# Packaging Avogadro for MSIX
+# Packaging Blender for MSIX

 The app has been packaged in MSIX with the PSF.
 * PsfLauncher is required as is the FRF.